-The Global Water and Wastewater Treatment Technologies Market size was estimated at USD 50.56 billion in 2020 and the market is projected to register a CAGR of over 7% during the forecast period (2021-2026).
+The water and wastewater treatment technologies market size was estimated at USD 50.56 billion in 2020, and the market is projected to register a CAGR of over 7% during the forecast period (2021-2026).

 - Over the short term, one of the major driving factors of the market is the rapidly diminishing freshwater resources across the world.
-Increasing demand from shale gas exploration activities along with growing wastewater complexities in developing economies are likely to boost the market growth.
+Increasing demand from shale gas exploration activities, along with growing wastewater complexities in developing economies, is likely to boost the market growth.

-- However, lack of awareness on an optimum utlization of water treatment techniques is likely to restrain the market.
+- However, a lack of awareness on optimum utilization of water treatment techniques is likely to restrain the market.

-- Active research on water treatment technologies may provide opportunities for the market growth, in the future.
+- Active research on water treatment technologies may provide opportunities for market growth in the future.